 Without getting too technical, fluorescent T5 and T8 bulbs are bulbs that work by ionizing mercury in a glass tube.
 This produces UV light that is then converted into standard visible light.

 The difference in the T5 and T8 has to do with their size.
-The “T” in its name refers to the shape which is tubular while the number next to it refers to the diameter of the lamp in eights of an inch.
+The “T” in its name refers to the shape which is tubular while the number next to it relates to the diameter of the lamp in eights of an inch.
 So a T8 bulb is eight-eighths of an inch or one inch in diameter.

 For a more in-depth look at their differences, check out this YouTube video:

 Fluorescent T5 and T8 bulbs come in a range of different wattages.
-As with the LED lights you need to figure out how bright of a bulb you need for your tank.
+As with the LED lights, you need to figure out how bright of a bulb you need for your tank.